 In addition to my primary interest in the role of metal currency and coinage in ancient cultural contact, I also study the history of coin collecting.
 I am particularly interested in the educational use of coin collections (see my piece on the University of Texas Swenson collection here).
 I also study ancient military practice, particularly the spread and adoption of different arms, armor, and military technologies throughout the Mediterranean in the context of cultural contact.
 Finally, I am trained in photogrammetry, which is the process of creating measurable 3D models from digital photosets.

-I am honored to be in the first cohort of the Andrew W. Mellon Foundation’s Engaged Scholar Initiative at the University of Texas at Austin.
+I was honored to be in the first cohort of the Andrew W. Mellon Foundation’s Engaged Scholar Initiative at the University of Texas at Austin.
 The fellowship aims to foster public-facing scholarship in the humanities.
 In addition to supporting me while I wrote my dissertation and hosting a series of valuable seminars and workshops, the ESI program is funding my development of an ancient currency conversion website, Trapezites, pronounced “trap-ed-ZEE-tace,” the Classical Greek term for a banker and money-changer.

 Please visit my blog for regular updates on my work.